60dimension/IELTS-Vocabularies/Vocabulary02.md

 Beware of being too impatient with others.

-Rancid oil will taint the flavor.
+Rancid oil will taint the flavour.

 I was immediately enthused.